Roots App

 Architecture

 Flutter mobile client communicating over HTTPS with Firebase Cloud Functions v2 on GCP.
-Firestore for structured data, Cloud Storage for encrypted media.
-Clean architecture with BLoC state management, dependency injection via GetIt (76 registrations), and 13 feature modules.
+Firestore for structured data, Cloud Storage for media.
+Clean architecture with BLoC state management and dependency injection via GetIt.

 Flutter Client (iOS/Android)